Alex-Windle/react-orderman-client-Alex-Windle/docs/m2_instructions.md

 * `Unauthenticated/reducers/authReducer.jsx` - *Redux reducer that tracks authentication state.
 On initialization, it should check localStorage for the stored JWT, and set that in the initialState of the reducer.*

+* `Customers/Index/actions/customersIndexActions.jsx` - *Redux-Thunk Actions that GET to /customers.*

+* `Customers/Index/reducers/customersIndexReducers.jsx` - *Redux reducers that track the state of the customers index requests.*

+* `Customers/components/OrdersTable.jsx` - *Table rendering rows of Customer data.
+Also renders a `Pagination` component that responds to page change events.*

+* `Customers/Index/CustomersIndexContainer.jsx` - *Connected Component that represents a list of Customers.
+Renders an `AuthenticatedLayout`, `SearchBar`, `SuccessButton`, and `CustomersTable`.*

 * `Customers/CustomersContainer.jsx` - *A container that manages routing of Customers paths..
 It renders a `Switch` from `react-router-dom` as well as three `Route`s, one pointing to `/customers` (renders `CustomersIndexContainer`), one pointing to `/customers/create` (renders `CustomersCreateContainer`), and one pointing to `/customers/:id` (renders `CustomersShowContainer`).